A Second Order Cumulant Spectrum Test That a Stochastic Process is Strictly Stationary and a Step Toward a Test for Graph Signal Strict Stationarity: Conclusion

-\section{Conclusion.}
+\section{Conclusion}

-In this article we used the frame averaged estimates of the second order cumulant spectrum calculated for pairs of fundamental Fourier frequencies in the principal domain to build a statistical test of the null hypothesis that a stochastic process is strictly stationary.
-We assume that the process has zero mean, is free of outliers, has no trend and has been prewhitened.
-One example of a stationary process is white noise.
+In this article we used the frame averaged estimates of the second order cumulant spectrum calculated for pairs of Fourier frequencies in the principal domain to build a statistical test of the null hypothesis that a stochastic process is strictly stationary.
 We based the test development on the property that the second order cumulant spectrum of a time series in the frequency domain is zero under strict stationarity.
-An application of the test to five minute sampled high frequency Ford stock returns showed nonstationarity.
+We studied the empirical size and power of the test and demonstrated its performance in an application to gamma ray decay data.
+Future paths of research include the extension of the Cum2 theory to develop a test for strict stationarity of a graph signal with applications in learning CNNs on graphs, denoising, inpainting, weather prediction, and social networks.
+We relate to the theory developed in \cite{girault2015stationary}.
+In the graph signal processing domain, we define a graph signal $X$ measured at a sequence of vertices in $V$, where $G=(V,E)$ is a a weighted undirected graph.
+Girault {\cite{girault2015stationary} introduces an isometric graph translation operator $T_{G}=\exp(-it\sqrt{La})$ where $La$ is the graph Laplacian matrix.
+Then a stochastic graph signal is strictly stationary if $X$ is equivalent in distribution to $T^{t}_{G}X$ for all $t$.
+The graph Fourier transform $GFTX=X(\exp{\left(-it\sqrt{\lambda}\right)})$ is then defined as a projection of X on the eigenvectors of the Laplacian ${La}$.
+Girault \cite{girault2015stationary} introduces the concept of graph wide sense stationarity, equivalent to classical signal processing wide sense (second order) stationarity, if $E[GFTX_l]=0$ for $\lambda_l \neq 0$ and $E[GFTX_{k_1}*GFTX^{*}_{k_2}] = 0$ for $\lambda_{k_1} \neq \lambda_{k_2}$.
+No formal test statistic is defined.
+We propose extending Cum2 test to graph stationarity testing.